cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

         marks:
           -
             type: bold
-        text: 'Pitch CV jack'
+        text: 'Poly Pitch CV jack'
       -
         type: text
-        text: '- Accepts a CV input for pitch.
+        text: '- Accepts a poly CV input for pitch.
 Typically this would come from the ' -
         type: text
         marks:
           -
             type: italic
-        text: Pitch
+        text: 'Poly Pitch'
       -
         type: text
         text: ' jack in the IO Panel '